Find Affordable College Courses

 $8,098 Average Tuition & Fees

-LaGuardia Community College came in at #13 in this year’s edition of the Best Value Public Health Schools in the Middle Atlantic Region ranking.
+LaGuardia Community College ranked #13 on this year’s Best Value Public Health Schools in the Middle Atlantic Region list.
 Located in the large city of Long Island City, LaGuardia is a public college with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at LaGuardia are $8,098 a year.